 - The maximum maturity of any contracts entered into under the standard recommendation is twenty-four months.
-Contract terms may cross biennial lines. - Transactions that extend the maximum maturity of twenty-four months will not be permitted unless otherwise approved by the Fuel Hedging Oversight Committee.
+Contract terms may cross biennial lines. - If extraordinary circumstances warrant longer maximum maturity periods, the Oversight Committee may approve hedges that extend the maximum maturity beyond twenty-four months on a case-by-case basis.